 ON THE OTHER HAND, there is a disconnect between citizens' stated interest in privacy protection and their apparent willingness to give it up.
 Artificial Intelligence systems are everywhere, helping run smart phones, internet search engines, digital voice assistants, Netflix movie queues, and energy saving smart homes.
 AI is provoking a technological revolution that is fundamentally different from revolutions of the past.
 It accelerates the very act of invention.
 AI is the biggest opportunity of our lifetime to extend and expand human creativity and ingenuity.

-THE CHAIRMAN, who studies history but refuses to learn from it, in the meantime has called a debate to settle the topic:
+THE CHAIRMAN, who demands privacy for himself and accountability for everyone else, has called a debate to settle the topic:

 The Debate will be held on May 15 , 2019, at Shamrocks Grill & Pub, 995 7th Street W., St. Paul (West 7th near Randolph Ave.)

 The Chancellor will preside over drinks beginning at seven o’clock p.m.
 The debate will begin at half past seven.
 There is no dress code, however gentlemen who wish to speak must wear a tie; ladies are encouraged to adhere to a similar sartorial standard.
 For those gentlemen arriving sans tie yet wishing to discourse on the resolution, the Purveyor of Ties will keep on hand several remarkable selections.

 In addition, the Chairman encourages all to join him as early as 6:30 pm for a bite to eat.
 Let us thank Shamrocks for the use of their room in the most sincere way possible -- by spending our money.
 God Bless Free Enterprise!